plone/training/docs/mastering-plone/features.md

 The Zope instance starts up with `Ready to handle requests`.
 Later on the instance can be stopped by {kbd}`ctrl c`.

-A standard installation listens on port 8080, so lets have a look at <http://localhost:8080>
+A standard installation listens on port 8080, so let's have a look at <http://localhost:8080>

 ```{figure} _static/features_plone_running.png
 :alt: Zope instance is up and running, ready to create a Plone instance.